SchaeferFelix/Coursera_Capstone/README.md

 ## Applied Data Science Capstone Project

-All necessary data and jupyter notebooks are provided in the "Cologne" folder
+<p>All necessary data and jupyter notebooks are provided in the "Cologne" folder </p>

 **Introduction**